learn-co-curriculum/reading-ios-variables-and-data-types/README.md

 NSLog(@"Hi, my name is Chris! @", greeting); // prints Hi, my name is Chris!
 Welcome to the Flatiron School!
 ```

-Just as easily as we can assign a value to a variable, we can *reassing* a different value to that variable.
+Just as easily as we can assign a value to a variable, we can *reassign* a different value to that variable.
 In Objective-C, it has to be data of the same type, i.e. NSString in this case.

 ```objc
 NSString *greeting = @"Welcome to The Flatiron School!";